fusedio/fused-docs/docs/python-sdk/top-level-functions.md

 - `func` _Callable, optional_ - The function to be decorated.
 If None, this
   returns a partial decorator with the passed keyword arguments.
-- `**kwargs` - Arbitrary keyword arguments that are passed to the internal caching mechanism.
-These could specify cache size, expiration time, and other cache-related settings.
+- `path` _string, optional_ - Path on disk where to write the cache.
+- `reset` _bool, optional_ - Whether to reset the cache on the next call.

 **Returns**: